-Notes to the Condensed Interim Financial Statements as of June 30, 2023 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of 30 September 2023 (dollars in millions)

-Note 4 - Contingent Liabilities (Cont.):
+Note 4 - Legal Proceedings (Cont.):

-I. Further to Note 12L12 to the the Annual Financial Statements, regarding a class certification motion which was filed by a resident of the Dor Beach area on behalf of "anyone who was exposed to the air, marine and coastal pollution due to prohibited emissions from the gas platform which is operated by the respondents in the sea, located offshore Dor Beach, and treats the Leviathan natural gas reservoir, in the period from commencement of the platform's activity in December 2019 until a judgment is issued in the claim" (in this section: the "Petitioner"), on July 7, 2023, the Petitioner filed the closing statements on his behalf, and according to the court's decision, Chevron is required to file the closing statements on its behalf by October 31, 2023.
+- H. On 6 August 2023, Chevron received a letter of notice and summons to a hearing before the MoEP for alleged violations of the Leviathan project's sea discharge permit and toxins permit, and pursuant to the Sea Pollution Prevention Law and the Hazardous Substances Law, 5753-1993.
+Due to the War, the hearing that was scheduled for 8 October 2023 was postponed and an alternative date has not yet been set. - I. Further to Note 12L12 to the Annual Financial Statements, regarding a class certification motion which was filed by a resident of the Dor Beach area on behalf of "anyone who was exposed to the air, marine and coastal pollution due to prohibited emissions from the gas platform which is operated by the respondents in the sea, located offshore Dor Beach, and treats the Leviathan natural gas reservoir, in the period from commencement of the platform's activity in December 2019 until a judgment is issued in the claim", following the notice by the Minister of Justice regarding the application of the Courts and Execution Offices Regulations (Procedure in a Special State of Emergency), 5751-1991 (the "Notice of the Minister of Justice Regarding the Special State of Emergency"), the date of filing of Chevron's summaries has been postponed until after the end of the special state of emergency as mentioned.